BlackCubes/portfolio/README.md

 <br>

 A portfolio website to showcase my skillsets, projects, and written articles.
-The original version (viewed under `gh-pages` branch) was part of a final project for _Mobile Friendly Class_ at [Bitwise Industries](https://bitwiseindustries.com/), and the newer version was for my React Apprenticeship.
+The original version (viewed under `gh-pages` branch) was part of a final project for _Mobile Friendly Class_ at [Bitwise Industries](https://bitwiseindustries.com/), and the newer version was for my React Apprenticeship. _To view `v2` of the code that uses purely React.js without Next.js, go to the branch `non-nextjs`_.

 ![Portfolio screenshot](https://user-images.githubusercontent.com/29642735/167959468-9355a8bd-cf96-4a82-b513-16c0df8c90ae.png)

 ## 🔥 Demo

-You can see a demo of the portfolio project on the [production site](https://www.eliastgutierrez.com/).
+You can see a demo of the portfolio on the [production site](https://www.eliastgutierrez.com/).

 ## 📌 Project Requirements